Below is a look at the variety of resources App State provides for underrepresented students.

 - Center for Judaic, Holocaust and Peace Studies

-The Center seeks to strengthen tolerance, understanding and remembrance by increasing the knowledge of Jewish culture and history, teaching the history and meaning of the Holocaust, and utilizing these experiences to explore peaceful avenues for human improvement and the prevention of further genocides.
+The center seeks to strengthen tolerance, understanding and remembrance by increasing the knowledge of Jewish culture and history, teaching the history and meaning of the Holocaust, and utilizing these experiences to explore peaceful avenues for human improvement and the prevention of further genocides.

-- Cherokee Partnership (Gadugi Program)
+- Gadugi Partnership

 The Gadugi Partnership’s goals include student recruitment and teacher education at the high school level, with the ultimate goal of working together to preserve Cherokee culture.
 Through Gadugi, students have the opportunity to earn college credits for an elective course offered by App State.